 Amy Shapiro brings her expertise to My Learning Springboard as a Reading Specialist with a focus on systematic, explicit, and multisensory methods that follow an Orton-Gillingham sequence with integrated opportunities for comprehension work (verbal and written), spelling and word work, and handwriting instruction.

-Amy is a National Board Certified Teacher with more than 25 years in the field of education as a classroom teacher, school leader, instructional coach, teacher mentor, and educational consultant.
-She received her National Board Certification in the Fall of 2010 and joins an elite group of teachers who meet the National Board’s rigorous standards; only about 3% of the nation’s teaching force has achieved this recognition of excellence.
+Amy is a National Board Certified Teacher with more than 35 years in the field of education as a classroom teacher, school leader, reading specialist/interventionist, instructional coach, and educational consultant.
+She received her National Board Certification in the Fall of 2010 and 2018 (renewal) and joins an elite group of teachers who meet the National Board’s rigorous standards; only about 3% of the nation’s teaching force has achieved this recognition of excellence.

 Amy specializes in literacy instruction at the early childhood and elementary levels.
 She earned her Bachelor’s degree in Early Childhood Education from the University of Maryland and later completed a Graduate Certification Program in Professional Teaching Standards at George Washington University as well as a Reading Specialist Certification.
 Committed to her own professional development, Amy has completed numerous advanced certifications in reading instruction that are based on the “Science of Reading” and are endorsed by the International Dyslexia Association such as Orton Gillngham, Language Essentials for Teachers of Reading & Spelling Vol 1 & 2 (Lexia), and Really Great Reading.
 Each of these programs follows an I do, we do, you do interactive approach to learning to read.